 In this Article

-Guide to the Master in Finance Degree
+Guide to the Master's Degree in Finance

 The degree is designed to give students an in-depth knowledge of financial topics and to prepare students for roles in financial management.
 If your goals include positions such as financial manager, financial controller, auditor, chief financial officer, or other management-level finance roles, this degree might be your best bet.